 If we have a lot of affirmation (high invitation) but no challenge, we create a cozy culture, where people feel accepted but feel little accountability for growth.
 If we have lots of emphasis on accountability (high challenge), but little affirmation and acceptance of people’s struggles and weaknesses, we create a stressful culture that breeds discouragement.
 Our desire is to be both high-invitation and high-challenge.
 That balance is not easy to find!

-Later in the book, Breen talks about “huddles” which is his term for the small discipleship groups that seek to provide both invitation and challenge.
+Later in the book, Breen talks about “huddles.
+This is his term for the small discipleship groups that seek to provide both invitation and challenge.
 In our organization, we are calling them learning communities.
 It seems to me that any ministry team should also seek to be in the top right-hand quadrant.